How to Convert MKV to MP4 Without Losing Quality 2026

 The best way to convert MKV to MP4 without losing quality in 2026: use HandBrake (free desktop app) with H.264 codec at RF 18-20, or FFmpeg one-liner for lossless conversion.
 Online tools like CloudConvert and Convertio work for files under 1GB.
 Total processing time: 2-15 minutes depending on file size.

-Converting MKV to MP4 without losing quality in 2026 requires choosing between lossless format conversion (identical quality, larger file) or high-quality re-encoding (slightly smaller file, imperceptibly different quality).
-The best method for your situation depends on your file size, speed requirements, and whether you need hardware acceleration.
-Here are the 5 most reliable methods, tested on a 4K MKV file.
+Converting MKV to MP4 without losing quality in 2026 means you’ll need to choose between lossless format conversion (identical quality, but often a slightly larger file) or high-quality re-encoding (a slightly smaller file with quality that’s practically indistinguishable).
+Honestly, the best approach for you really depends on your file size, how fast you need it done, and whether you need hardware acceleration.
+So, here are the 5 most reliable methods we’ve found, all tested on a hefty 4K MKV file.

 Method 1: HandBrake (Best Free Desktop Tool)

-HandBrake is the gold standard for video conversion — free, open source, cross-platform (Windows/Mac/Linux), and actively maintained.
-For MKV to MP4 conversion without visible quality loss, use these exact settings:
+HandBrake?
+It’s the gold standard for video conversion, plain and simple.
+It’s free, open source, works on Windows, Mac, and Linux, and gets updated all the time.
+If you’re converting MKV to MP4 without any visible quality loss, you’ll want to use these exact settings:

-Step 1: Download HandBrake from handbrake.fr (always use the official site).
-Version 1.8+ recommended for 2026 codec support.
+Step 1: First off, download HandBrake from handbrake.fr – seriously, always use the official site!
+We recommend version 1.8+ for proper 2026 codec support.

-Step 2: Open your MKV file via File → Open Source.
+Step 2: Then, open your MKV file by going to File → Open Source.

-Step 4: Video tab → Video Codec: H.264 (x264).
-Quality: Constant Quality RF 18 (this is the magic number for visually lossless quality at reasonable file sizes).
-Encoder Preset: Medium or Slow for best quality-size ratio.
+Step 4: Now, in the Video tab, choose H.264 (x264) as your Video Codec.
+For Quality, select Constant Quality RF 18 – this is your magic number for visually lossless quality without ballooning your file size.
+Set the Encoder Preset to Medium or Slow if you want the best quality-to-size ratio.

-Step 5: Audio tab → Keep original tracks.
-If converting surround sound, set “Mixdown: Surround” to preserve the audio channels.
+Step 5: For audio, just keep the original tracks.
+If you’re dealing with surround sound, make sure to set “Mixdown: Surround” to preserve all those audio channels.

-Step 6: Start Encode.
-A 2GB 1080p MKV typically converts in 8-15 minutes on a modern CPU.
-GPU acceleration (NVENC, Quick Sync, VideoToolbox) cuts this to 2-4 minutes.
+Step 6: Finally, hit Start Encode.
+A 2GB 1080p MKV usually converts in about 8-15 minutes on a modern CPU.
+Got GPU acceleration (like NVENC, Quick Sync, or VideoToolbox)?
+That’ll slash the time to just 2-4 minutes.

-Quality result: RF 18 conversion is imperceptibly different from the source in double-blind viewing tests.
-File size is typically 10-20% smaller than the source MKV due to improved codec efficiency.
+Quality result: The quality?
+With an RF 18 conversion, it’s practically impossible to tell the difference from the source in double-blind viewing tests.
+Plus, your file size will typically be 10-20% smaller than the original MKV, thanks to that improved codec efficiency.

-Also worth reading: our best screen recorder guide and our complete video format guide for understanding codec differences.
+Worth mentioning: check out our best screen recorder guide and our complete video format guide if you want to really dig into codec differences.

 Method 2: FFmpeg Command Line (Fastest — Lossless)

-FFmpeg is a command-line tool that computer-savvy users use for lossless container conversion — essentially remuxing the video without re-encoding.
-This is the fastest method because no processing occurs on the actual video data.
+FFmpeg is a command-line tool that really savvy computer users turn to for lossless container conversion.
+It essentially remuxes the video without re-encoding anything.
+This is easily the fastest method because it doesn’t actually process any of the video data itself.

-Installation: Windows (winget install ffmpeg), Mac (brew install ffmpeg), Linux (sudo apt install ffmpeg)
+Installation: Here’s how to install it: Windows (winget install ffmpeg), Mac (brew install ffmpeg), Linux (sudo apt install ffmpeg)

 Lossless remux command: